distrochooser/distrochooser/doc/TRANSLATE.md

 The application stores all translation inside of *.json files inside of the first path defined within the `settings.py` `LOCALES_PATH`.

-All files follow the format `<scope>-<iso-639-3>.json`.
+All files follow the format `<scope>-<iso-639-1>.json`.
 Translations can be updated using the JSON files or can be updated during runtime.

-## Third party translation.

 🚨 If the language is new, add it into the `AVAILABLE_LANGUAGES` list before continuing.
-Please use the ISO-639-3 codes as first tuple element, followed by an name for the language.
+Please use the ISO-639-1 codes as first tuple element, followed by an name for the language.

-There is the command `translation` to export and import locale values for external translation.
-It can be called with `python manage.py language <lang_code> <path>`.
-Invoking this command will create a file `lang_code.txt`  in `path`.
-The content can be used in external api's for translation.
-To read this, drop the translated content into the file again (make sure line amount and order matches) and execute:

-`python manage.py language <lang_code> <path> --read`.
-The file will be read, the locales be updated an the txt file will be removed.
-There is the option for a dry run without altering files (`--dry_run`).

-🚨 Do not approve or change language values between drop and read of these txt files.
-Otherwise you will mess up with the ordering.

 ## How to provide translations